-Reasons for unrest: Using deep learning to understand the reasons behind global protests
+Reasons for unrest: Using transformers to understand the reasons behind global protests

 We have developed a technique to understand the dominant reasons for protests and demonstrations happening around the world.
 Our work builds on the ACLED dataset, a source that’s regularly quoted in the media and described by the Guardian as being “the most comprehensive database of conflict incidents around the world”.

 ACLED helpfully collects all political violence and protest events but only provides a text description of the event which makes it hard to cluster together events that have a common theme and ask questions such as “how many BLM protests are happening per week?” or “what are the main issues that people are protesting about in Nigeria?”

 In this article we’ll take the latter question —”what are the main issues that people are protesting about in Nigeria” — and we’ll provide a worked example, showing how we use state-of-the-art NLP techniques such as transformers and large language models to help us cluster similar events.

 Step 1: Explore and understand limitations of our source data

 The first step of any data science project is always to consider the source of the data.
 It’s not just about how much trust we place in the authority that publishes the data, we should have a view on all the following dimensions in order to help us to interpret the data and understand the limitations of what it can tell us:

 - Dataset distribution and licensing